southofrubick/ikea-assignment/README.md

 ## How to run
 So far..
-- Run `docker compose up -d` in the terminal
+- Run `docker compose up -d` in the terminal, this:
+  - Starts the postgres docker container on port 13927.
-- Run the `main.go` file with go
+- Run the `main.go` file with go, this:
+  - initializes the database, by:
+    - Creating tables
+    - Populating product_type and colour from .txt files
+  -  Starts the echo server on port 8080.
+-  Run `bun run dev` in the terminal, this:
+  - Starts the React server on port 3002.

 ## Thoughts
 N/A